fwilleke80/com_audioarchive/README.md

 - PHP Fileinfo
 - Writable configured storage and import directories

-FFmpeg is optional and required only for waveform and spectral-analysis generation.
+FFmpeg is optional and required only for waveform, spectrogram, and frequency-profile generation.
 PHP `ZipArchive` is required for archive export and restore.

 ## Installation

-1. Download the versioned installer ZIP, for example `pkg_audioarchive_v0-11-4.zip`.
+1. Download the versioned installer ZIP, for example `pkg_audioarchive_v0-11-20.zip`.
 2. In Joomla Administrator, open **System → Install → Extensions**.
 3. Upload the package ZIP.
 4. Open **Components → Punga Audio Archive** and review the dashboard and component options.